LeetCube/GitCube/pr/vsc.md

     ![](figs/vsc/13_merged.png)

-    - now pr is merged, don't click delete
+    - now PR is merged, don't click delete
     - we'll cover this topic in the future: **Delete branch** is for feature branches

-14. on gh main page, you can see pr `#`
+14. on GitHub main page, you can see PR `#`

     ![](figs/vsc/14_main_updated.png)

-15. on gh branches page, we need to fix commits ahead of main
+15. on GitHub branches page, we need to fix commits ahead of main

     ![](figs/vsc/15_ahead.png)